GE's credit card business faces two federal investigations

 There is no assurance that the investigations will not have a “material adverse effect” on business and results, Synchrony said.

-The CFPB declined to comment and the DoJ could not be reached outside regular U.S. business hours.
+GE Capital, CFPB and the DoJ could not be reached for comment immediately outside regular U.S. business hours.

-A GE Capital spokesman said on Tuesday the matter had already been disclosed in detail in the prospectus.

 The IPO filing last Thursday was the first step in GE’s long-awaited plan to exit retail finance and reduce its dependence on its financing arm.

-The financing arm at one point accounted for almost half of the company’s profit.
+The conglomerate has been reducing its reliance on GE Capital, its financing arm, which at one point accounted for almost half of the company’s profit.
 The unit’s rising funding costs during the 2008 financial crisis nearly sank the company.

 Last December, GE Capital and CFPB resolved allegations that CareCredit, its medical credit-card division, failed to adequately explain loan terms in financing plan for medical and dental procedures.
 The company agreed to pay up to $34.1 million as part of the agreement.